 This letter will use examples from the programming language C#.
 These will be easy to understand for anyone who can code in any language, but perhaps less for others.

-Dieter Rams, a living legend of German industrial design, formulated ten principles that, according to him, "good design" should follow (here in video form if you want to feast your eyes on some classic Brown appliances):
+Dieter Rams, a living legend of German industrial design, formulated ten principles that, according to him, "good design" should follow (here in video form if you want to feast your eyes on some classic Braun appliances):

 Now, these might not be God-given indisputable facts, but for us mere mortals they're good enough guiding principles for now.
 Let's see a teachable example from C# where the designers hit these accurately with a feature whose design I'd consider "good", properties, and one less of a success, primary constructors.